uplink-systems/Terraform-Modules/modules/azuread/user/README.md

 | <a name="output_azuread_user_credential_csv"></a> [azuread\_user\_credential\_csv](#output\_azuread\_user\_credential\_csv) | list of exported azruead_user.user_principal_name and random_string.password.result attribute values as comma-separated values from all users |

 >[!IMPORTANT]
 >Apart from that the module exports each user's username and passwort physically as text file by default using 'local_file' resources (export can be prevented by setting *var.user.export.enabled* value to 'false').
-Path and filename have defaule values but can be modified by configuring *var.user.export.path* and *var.user.export.file* (see section \"Variables / Locals\"). |
+Path and filename have default values but can be modified by configuring *var.user.export.path* and *var.user.export.file* (see section \"Variables / Locals\"). |

 <details>
 <summary><b>Using module output in root module</b></summary>